openrundev/openrun/README.md

 ## Overview

-OpenRun is an Apache-2.0 licensed project building an open source alternative to Google Cloud Run and AWS AppRunner.
+OpenRun is an Apache-2.0 licensed project building an open source alternative to Google Cloud Run and AWS App Runner.
 OpenRun allows you to deploy containerized apps.
 OpenRun is cross-platform (Linux/Windows/OSX) and provides a GitOps workflow for managing web apps.

 OpenRun apps are deployed directly from the git repo, no build step required.
-For example, OpenRun can be used to deploy Streamlit/Gradio apps, adding OAuth authentication for access control across a team.
+For example, OpenRun can be used to deploy Streamlit/Gradio/NiceGUI/FastHTML apps, adding OAuth/OIDC/SAML based authentication for access control across a team.

 This repo hosts the source code for OpenRun.
 The source for the documentation site [openrun.dev](https://openrun.dev) is in the [docs](https://github.com/openrundev/docs) repo.
 App specifications, which are templates to create apps, are defined in the [appspecs](https://github.com/openrundev/appspecs) repo.
 Sample apps are in the [apps](https://github.com/openrundev/apps) repo.